foundation/foundation-sites/docs/pages/media-queries.md

 ## Default Media Queries

-Foundation for Sites has three core breakpoint ranges.
+Foundation for Sites has three core breakpoints:

 - **Small:** any screen.
 - **Medium:** any screen 640 pixels or wider.